 During the challenge, participants can visit the Tech Timeout™ website or Facebook page to share stories about the impact of technology on their lives – good and bad – their success stories, and their struggles with unplugging, plus tips on technology-free activities.

-The site also has lots of useful information, including 50 things to do, which range from cooking a pizza from scratch to playing with a pet; volunteering at a homeless shelter to taking a bike ride; and looking at a family photograph album to playing a board game.
+The site also has lots of useful information, including 50 things to do, which range from cooking a pizza from scratch to playing with a pet; volunteering at a homeless shelter to taking a bike ride; learning new skills in community and family shelters; and looking at a family photograph album to playing a board game.

 Ms. Bell adds: “The Foresters purpose is to enrich the lives of our members, their families and communities.
 By encouraging people to pledge their support to Tech Timeout, we are offering an innovative way to help families spend quality time together and turn our purpose into action”.